Night Inventory

 of what touch used to mean.

-You turn.
 The sheets submit

 their white flag to the dark,